DBraun/TouchDesigner_Shared/TOPs/README.md

 ### movie_out_with_alpha.tox - Movie Out With Alpha
 This component makes bottom-half-alpha images so that Movie File In TOPs elsewhere can treat the bottom half as alpha.

+### normals_pass_edge_detect.toe - Normals Pass Edge Detect
+Render the normals of geometry to RGB and do an edge detection.
+This is sometimes a good way to get a cartoony wireframe effect.

 ### OpticalFlow.tox - Optical Flow
 Optical Flow visualizes the movement in an image.
 The red channel represents horizontal motion, and the green channel represents vertical motion.
 This tox also provides two debug modes for fine-tuning the optical flow parameters.
 The first mode is "Normal", which uses arrows to indicate the velocity around a region.
 The second mode is "Shading" which puts bright colors in high-motion areas and leaves inactive areas alone.
 Major portions of this tox come from reading the source code of [PixelFlow](https://github.com/diwi/PixelFlow/) (MIT License).
 Beware that the output is just an Red-Green channel image.